binary-coffee-dev/service-monitor/README.md

-# BinaryCoffee service monitor
+# Binary monitor

 This service monitors BinaryCoffee website and promptly notified potential errors via Telegram for efficient troubleshooting.
 The service can be re-utilized just by updating the configuration file to your needs.

-## List of monitored services
+## List of features

-- [x] Application vitality
+- [x] Application vitality: Allows to monitor the vitality of the application frontend and api endpoints.
-- [x] Application certificate
+- [x] Application certificate: Monitors the SSL certificates of the domains defined in the configuration file.
-- [x] Application frontend is working
+- [x] Application frontend vitality: Monitors the frontend endpoints defined in the configuration file.
-- [x] Endpoint to rise directly notifications
+- [x] Endpoint to rise directly notifications: Provides an endpoint to directly send notifications to the Telegram channel.

-## Project dev

-### Configurations
+## Configurations

 The application configurations is a file with the following structure:

 ```
 {
+  // Notification api configuration
-  // notification api configuration
+  // enable or disable the notification api
   "enable_api": true,
+  // host where the api will be exposed
   "host": "127.0.0.1",
+  // port where the api will be exposed
   "port": 6565,
+  // token to access the api (to use the basic auth you need to encode it in base64)
   "api_token": "example_token",

   // telegram bot integration
+  // enable or disable telegram integration (if disabled, not commands will be monitored form telegram)
+  "enable_telegram": true,
+  // telegram bot token
   "telegram_bot_token": "123456:ABC-DEF1234ghIkl-zyx57W2v1u123ew11",
+  // group chat ids to send the notifications
   "groups": [149770819],

   // time interval to automatically check the monitored system